austinpray/austinpray.com/_posts/2017-05-31-learn-to-code.md

 >Hey austin.
 I have been interested into getting into coding, specifically back end coding.
 I was just wondering what would be the best way about getting started?
 And I need to buy a new laptop and was wondering what hardware would be best for me given all that.
 Also keep in mind all of this is on tha backdrop of zero program experience.
 Very novice at computers period really.
 Any advice you got would be much appreciated

-So I get this type of question a lot.
-I've seen people do well and I've seen people fail.
-There are a ton of resources out there to help people learn to code and get jobs and such.
-However, in order to be successful, the deciding factor is whether the person can fundamentally understand how programming can be useful to themselves and to the world at large.

-When learning programming you should be working backwards from some kind of understanding of what programming can do.
+When learning to code you should be working backwards from some kind of understanding of what programming can do.
 Otherwise, you will quickly lose interest.
-Perhaps you won't lose interest, but you won't be asking the right questions and the journey will be extremely boring.
+Perhaps you won't lose interest, but the journey will be extremely boring.
 The best way to bridge this gap is to come up with something to build.
 Find a problem that interests you and try to build a piece of software to solve it.

 I began learning how to build websites in 2005.
 I was learning how to make basic flash animations and wanted to upload them to my own website like some of the other animators were doing.
 My success was measured by: “can people watch my little animations yet?”
 I learned how to successfully code and publish a website purely by trying to answer my own questions.